-However, with the most recent cases of COVID, there is just so much uncertainty.
+However, there is still just so much uncertainty.
 Vaccinations may be underway in many countries, but there are still no signs of when tourism will return to Thailand.

 To this extent we have decided not to focus on running tours for the moment and to completely close down The Market Experience, our workshop space in The Flower Market.

-Instead, we will devote more time to focus on other things and new non-tour initiatives.
+Instead, we will devote more time to focus on other things and also writing content.

 Over the last 7 years we have always consistently added new articles and built up quite a library or articles about exploring Bangkok.

 Now is time to update these and expand our content to help people plan trips across the whole of Thailand and beyond.
 We have ambitious plans and soon will also start publishing content on neighboring countries too.
 Let’s see how far around the world we can go!